Not with her voice, but with her whole self.

 She’d blow off steam at raves, where she’d sway and spin as the pulsing bass washed over her.
 The lights shining through the air, the ecstatic music, the bodies joining and separating like electrons bouncing off each other — it was the only other place she felt at home.

 One night, when she’d finished her work early and walked the rain-slick pavements to meet her friends at their favorite club, she was dancing alone, lost in the moment.
 The music swelled, rose to a climax, and then stopped.
 The DJ was controlling the silence as much as the sound.
 That’s when she opened her eyes and saw him.

 Their eyes met—through the strobe lights and laser beams, through the crush of people and the smell of sweat and spirits—and locked.

 The hairs on her arms and neck lifted.

 He froze, his hand hovering over the turntables and laptop, until the silence lasted a bit too long.

 The spell broke as he blinked.
 He flicked the sound back on and the beat dropped, cracking the silence with an eruption of sound as everyone frantically moved to match the music.
-He put his headphones around his neck, and they moved towards each other, drawn together like atoms, or magnets, set into an invisible current.
+He put his headphones around his neck, and they drew towards each other, drawn together like atoms, or magnets, set into an invisible current.
 It coursed from her to him and back again, encircling them, until suddenly they were a breath apart.